The 2025 Ultimate Guide:

 Not telling a story

 White papers are informative and factual.
 We’ve driven that point home already.
 That doesn’t mean they should be boring.
 Backgrounders, problem-solution white papers, and research findings all have a story to tell, and the reader is far less likely to make it through the entire piece without some form of narrative to keep them engaged.
-Setting up a problem, elaborating on a solution, and including some type of success story is a proven formula for making any type of content more story-like.

 Leaving it abstract